Community Air Protection

 Project Advisory Committee

-The SNAAQ project team is seeking members of the community to serve on a 13-member Project Advisory Committee (PAC) to inform project implementation.
+The SNAAQ project team is guided by a 13-member Project Advisory Committee (PAC) to inform project implementation.
 The main responsibilities of the PAC are to help design an effective community engagement process, to attend regular meetings, and to encourage community participation in this project.
-Applications are due by 11:59 PM on Monday, August 31, 2020.
+Applications closed at 11:59 PM on Monday, August 31, 2020.

-Once a PAC is in place, project partners will work with PAC members to begin public outreach and organize Neighborhood Coalitions in each of the two project areas.
-Each Coalition will meet publicly to determine the locations of ten Clarity Node-S air quality monitors for placement around their neighborhood.
+Project partners have begun to work with PAC members to begin public outreach and organize Neighborhood Coalitions in each of the two project areas.
+Each Coalition will meet publicly to determine the locations of ten Clarity Node-S air quality monitors for placement around their neighborhood in early 2021 (20 monitors split between the two neighborhoods).
 Monitoring will take place for one year and inform a Community Air Action Plan for each neighborhood, which will set the stage for investments to reduce emissions and improve public health.

 - Attend PAC meetings to be held every 2 months through March 2022 (remote via Zoom at this time due to public health directives).